 - Words And Philosophy, Volume 2: In the Riften barracks.

 Dragon Shout locations

 You have the ability to absorb the Dragon’s soul to unlock the Shout abilities.
 To learn different types of Dragon Shouts, you must find the ancient tablet wall that teaches you the Dragon Words.
 Each Shout has three words that can be learned by going around Skyrim and finding them.
 Half of the Dragon Shouts can be learned through the main quests, while others require you to search the world of Skyrim to find the ancient tablet walls.
 If you find all three words in a Dragon Shout, you increase its effectiveness when used.
-When you have learned all three words for a Dragon Shout, you can perform a powerful Shout.
+When you have learned all three words for a Dragon Shout, you can perform a powerful Shout by holding RB.
 Search the listed locations and/or complete the indicated task to find the corresponding Dragon Shout word: